As knitters and fiber fanatics, we all have our little obsessions. I alluded to some of them in my last post, The Odd Ball.

 Last year, I was totally entranced with the reversible Cable Rib.
 I knit swatches, made spa cloths and created three afghans using that particular stitch.

-The reversible fluted ridge stitch is a recent discovery, something I ran across by accident.
+The fluted ridge stitch is a recent discovery, something I ran across by accident.
 It’s similar to the fluted rib, but just different enough to hold my interest.
-I made a couple of swatches to test its versatility, experiment with needle sizes and see what happened when it’s done in two colors.
+I made a couple of swatches to test its versatility, experiment with needle sizes and see what happened when it’s worked in two colors.

 Where reversible stitches are concerned, it’s easy to fall down the rabbit hole and become intrigued by the infinite possibilities different combinations of colors, yarns and needle sizes represent.